Yuki Arai

-Yuki Arai (荒井優希, Arai Yuki) is a Japanese professional wrestler and idol best known for her time in the Japanese promotion Tokyo Joshi Pro-Wrestling.
+Yuki Arai (荒井優希, Arai Yuki) is a Japanese professional wrestler and idol working in the Japanese promotion Tokyo Joshi Pro-Wrestling (TJPW) where she is the current Princess of Princess Champion in her first reign.
 She is a former member of the Japanese idol group SKE48.

 Professional wrestling career

 DDT Pro-Wrestling (2018; 2021–present)

 Arai made her professional wrestling debut in DDT Pro-Wrestling at DDT Live!
 Maji Manji #21 on October 28, 2018, where she competed in a gauntlet battle royal to defend the Ironman Heavymetalweight Championship she won three weeks days earlier at a house show against her SKE48 senior Kaori Matsumura.
 The match was won by Maki Itoh and also involved various other opponents including Cherry, Emi Sakura, Mizuki, Saki Akai, and Yuki Kamifuku.
 Arai resumed her professional wrestling career following a two-and-a-half-year hiatus, primarily competing in the sister promotion Tokyo Joshi Pro-Wrestling.
 Arai made her return to DDT at Never Mind 2022 on December 29.
 She reunited with her "Reiwa Ban AA Cannon" tag team partner Saki Akai, and together they were victorious over Saori Anou and Riko Kawahata.